0Reab/CTF_maker/README.md

 `.\.venv\scripts\activate.bat`
 `python main.py`

+- Alternatively open terminal/cmd in the project directory and run `python main.py`

 # Customization
 You can customize this project by adding your own questions, adjusting the delay for the slow_print() function, or extending the existing functionality with additional features.